misacl9/quartz/DM/One-shot/Shapes of the Formless.md

 #### Within the temple
 - Refer to Dungeon Hideout map in app.
 B
-	- roll for 4 entrences
+	- roll for 4 entrances
 	- Artifact located in Northwest room
 - Encounter with **XP: 3,300**
 	- 5 Nothics spread around ruins